NicoNex/echotron/README.md

 	echotron.API
 }

-const token = "YOUR TELEGRAM TOKEN"
+const token = "MY TELEGRAM TOKEN"

 // This function needs to be of type 'echotron.NewBotFn' and is called by
 // the echotron dispatcher upon any new message from a chatID that has never